tejaswid/guides/intro_to_ros/main.md

 4. **launch** - containing launch files

 A package can be created manually from scratch by creating the necessary folders and files and editing the CMakeLists.txt and package.xml.
-The other option is to use built-in command line tools to generate a skeleton for the two files as shown [here](http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage).
+The other option is to use built-in command line tools `catkin_create_pkg` or `catkin create pkg` to generate a skeleton for the two files as shown [here](http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage).

 ## 3. Understanding ROS at a Computational Graph Level
-This section presents and overview of ROS from a computation point of view.
+This section presents and overview of ROS from a computational point of view.

-So far we have seen how code is organized and compiled.
+So far we have seen how code is organized in the file system and how it is compiled.
 Now we shall see the underlying architecture of ROS and how it works.

 Programs in ROS are organized into a peer-to-peer network, called the **Computational Graph**, that process and share data together.